 In the operating room, 2 IVs will be inserted in your arms to delivery medications and fluids and to draw blood.
 You may be given a sedative to ease anxiety.

 You will lie face down on the table.
 Your back will be washed and sanitized.
-An x-ray may be used to help the doctor guide a small needle to the area where spinal fluid is leaking.
+An x-ray may be used to help guide a small needle to the area where spinal fluid is leaking.
 Contrast dye solution will be injected and more x-rays will be taken.
 A small amount of blood will be drawn and injected into the correct area of the spine.
 This should clot, or seal, the leakage.